novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “Of course.”

-Son Joong-ui looked at Lee Hyun-woo with a slightly calmer expression.
+Son Jung-yi looked at Lee Hyun-woo with a slightly calmer expression.

 Then he started to speak negatively again.